 To record saxophone, place your microphone off to the side of the bell rather than straight down it, about 15–30 cm away, using a large-diaphragm condenser for a full tone or a dynamic mic for a punchier, more controlled sound.
 The sax is loud and radiates from both the bell and the keys, so placement is everything.
 This guide covers mic choice, position, levels and the room.

 Pointing a mic directly into the bell is the most common mistake — it captures an unnatural, honky tone and misses the body of the sound that comes from the whole instrument.
+The same off-axis thinking applies to other brass and wind instruments, so the approach here carries over if you also record trumpet.

 Choosing a microphone for saxophone